Almost commuting self-adjoint matrices --- the real and self-dual cases: Functions on graphs

 \section{Functions on graphs}

 In this section we show semiprojectivity of continuous functions on finite one-dimensional CW-complexes with the trivial reflection.
+We will sometimes refer to finite one-dimensional CW-complexes as graphs.
 The proof follows the ideas put forth in \cite{loring96graph}.
 In that paper semiprojectivity of ``dimension drop graphs'' is shown.
-Since we have a specific goal in mind, we have chosen to drop the matrix algebras.
+Since we have a specific goal in mind, we have chosen to discard the matrix algebras.

 \begin{thm} If $X$ is a finite one-dimensional CW complex, then $C(X, \id)$ is a semiprojective $C^{*,\tau}$-algebra. \end{thm} \begin{proof} Since semiprojectivity is closed under direct sums, we can assume that $X$ is connected.
 We will do the proof by induction on the number of vertices in $X$.